 Salted caramel may be a firm favourite, but have you tried salted chocolate?
 There’s something about the savoury-and-sweet combination that we just love.
 Dark chocolate cake flavours tend to work best with salt: we use 70% dark in our recipe.
 Be careful: like chilli, a little goes a long way with salted chocolate.
 Although you want to be able to taste the salt, too much risks your cake bordering on a salty savoury baked good.

-Fruit and chocolate is a combination which needs little explaining.
+Fruit and chocolate is a combination that needs a little explaining.
 Our Fruity Collection is abundant in a wide range of flavours: cherry, orange, strawberry, blueberry, banana, raspberry, mango and more.

 Adding either fresh or dried fruit to your chocolate cake flavour adds an extra layer of flavour to your baked delight.
 Fresh fruit adds moisture to the batter, whilst dried fruit makes for a beautiful decoration and offers a contrasting texture.
 With fruit and chocolate cake flavours, there really is no end to your imagination.